probe-rs/rtt-target/panic-rtt-target/README.md

 Panics are always logged on channel 0.
 Upon panicking the channel mode is also automatically set to `BlockIfFull`, so that the full message will always be logged.
 If the code somehow manages to panic at runtime before RTT is initialized (quite unlikely), or if channel 0 doesn't exist, nothing is logged.

-A platform feature such as `cortex-m` is required to use this crate.
+A platform feature such as `cortex-m` or `riscv` is required to use this crate.

 # Usage